Build Agent Advocates, Not Platform Agents: Expanding the Solution Space

 \section{Expanding the Solution Space}

-Agent advocates are not the only way to address the potentially harmful consequences of platform agents.
-There are other approaches that either complement the development of agent advocates or operate effectively even in their absence.
-Critically, we focus on \textit{ex ante} approaches, i.e., proposals that aim to prevent such harms from occurring in the first place, rather than attempting to redress harms after the fact.
-Most of these proposals are primarily institutional and, following our clarification at the outset, focus on the U.S. context.
+Agent advocates are not the only way to address risks from platform agents.
+Other approaches can either complement agent advocates or operate effectively even in their absence.
+We focus on proposals that aim to preempt such harms, rather than redress them after the fact.

-\textbf{Comprehensive AI regulation.} One potential approach to mitigating the risks from platform agents is to pass comprehensive AI regulation that prohibits or severely curtails the most harmful consequences of platform agents.
-For example, blanket bans could be placed on the most intrusive surveillance practices and forms of user manipulation (discussed in Section 3 above).
-Prohibitions like these have already been established in the European Union in Article 5 of the EU AI Act \citep{euro2024}.
-While such provisions could in theory address certain risks from platform agents, the prospect of the U.S. passing legislation comparable to the EU AI Act is negligible, particularly following the rescission of the U.S. Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence \citep{WhiteHouse_2023}.
+\textbf{Comprehensive AI regulation.} One potential approach to mitigating platform agent risks is to pass comprehensive AI regulation that prohibits or severely curtails their most harmful consequences.
+For example, bans could be placed on the most intrusive surveillance practices and forms of user manipulation (discussed in Section 3 above).
+Prohibitions like these have already been established in the European Union in Article 5 of the EU AI Act~\citep{euro2024}. \textit{While such provisions could in theory address certain risks from platform agents, the prospect of the U.S. passing federal legislation comparable to the EU AI Act is highly unlikely.}

-\textbf{Platform regulation.} Another institutional approach is regulation that specifically targets platform companies, rather than AI technologies more generally.
+\textbf{Platform regulation.} Regulation could instead target platform companies, rather than AI technologies more generally.
 For example, large platforms could be prohibited from controlling agents that intermediate between users and particular services, perhaps in sensitive settings such as banking and healthcare.
-Alternatively, platforms might be permitted to control such agents but would be subject to rigorous transparency requirements and external audits.
-While the European Union's Digital Services Act \citep{DSA2022} offers a model for such regulation, the U.S. has largely refrained from regulating platform companies (e.g., social media), and appears unlikely to change course.
+Alternatively, platforms might be subjected to rigorous transparency requirements and external audits. \textit{While the EU's Digital Services Act~\citep{DSA2022} offers a model for such regulation, the U.S. has largely refrained from regulating platform companies (e.g., social media), and appears unlikely to change course. }